Xcelirate/wireguard_monitor/README.md

 ## Features

-- **Real-time Monitoring**: Continuously executes a bash script to get WireGuard interface and peer status
+- **Real-time Monitoring**: Continuously executes a bash script (now always run with `sudo /usr/bin/bash`) to get WireGuard interface and peer status
 - **REST API**: Exposes status information via a simple HTTP endpoint
 - **Peer Status Analysis**: Automatically classifies peers as "connected" or "disconnected" based on handshake timing
 - **Syslog Logging**: Streams status changes as JSON to the system journal for easy integration with other tools